Local scenes painted by a selection of members

 • Membership renewal subscriptions are due on 1st January.

-• Members who fail to pay their renewal subscription by 31st January are deemed to have resigned their membership.
+• Members who fail to pay by 31 January are deemed to have resigned their membership.

 • Members need to renew their subscription before booking workshops.

-• In general Members are expected to attend at least 4 Sessions a year or membership may not be renewed the following year.
+• In general Members are expected to attend at least four sessions a year or membership may not be renewed the following year.

-Resignations by members must be made in writing; these will be acknowledged.
-Membership will now be deemed as finished after the 31st December of that year unless specified in the members resignation.
+• Resignations by members must be made in writing and will be acknowledged.
+Membership will be deemed to have ended on 31st December of that year, unless otherwise specified in the member’s resignation.

-Day- to-day affairs are directed by a Committee elected at the Annual General Meeting.
-The Committee is comprised of Chair, Secretary, Treasurer, Membership Secretary, Programme Co-ordinator, Social Secretary, Exhibition Secretary and other Committee members.
-Members are elected every 3 years.
+Day-to-day affairs are overseen and coordinated by the Committee, elected at the Annual General Meeting.
+The Committee is comprised of Chair, Treasurer, Secretary, Membership Secretary, Social Secretary, Activities Co-ordinator, and Programme Planning Committee Member are elected for three-year terms.
 Members retire by rotation each year but can be re-elected at the AGM.

 The Committee also has the power to co-opt.

-On every occasion that the committee meets, written minutes are produced and subsequently checked by the committee for accuracy prior to being signed by the Chair as a true and comprehensive record.
+On every occasion that the committee meets, written minutes are produced by the secretary and proof read for accuracy by the Chair prior to circulating a copy to the committee.

 5. Finances